creatively/climate-10/README.md

-# weather-history
+# climate-10
- produces a graph to show the temperatures from previous years for a given location and day/month
+compares the last 10 years of climate data for any city around the world